ef4/ember-animation-demo/NOTES.md

 - Meta

-  This presentation is an Ember app, follow along here.
+  This presentation is an Ember app, follow along.

   I built the whole thing in about a day, which is an awesome testament to how productive Ember has become.
-Special thanks to Jo and Stephan for ember-cli, which I used for the first time to great effect here.
+Special thanks to Jo Liss and Stefan Penner for broccoli & ember-cli, which I used for the first time to great effect here.

   No promises you won't hit bugs.
-No promises all the demos work in anything other than Webkit.
+No promises all the demos work in anything other than Chrome.
 It *was* only about a day....

 - Title Slide